ruizhang-ai/GMCF_Neural_Graph_Matching_based_Collaborative_Filtering/README.md

 ## Run our code

-To run our code, please follow the instructions in our [code](code/) folder
+To run our code, please follow the instructions in our [code/](code/) folder.

 ## Cite our paper